 Spring outdoors at Greys Court

 The estate and gardens are finally coming to life as spring arrives at Greys Court.
 The spring bulbs are in full bloom, adding bright colour and warmth to spectacular views across the estate.
-From discovering what blooms you can spot in the garden, to enjoying the tasty treats in the tea-room, and taking in the wonderful views on the estate walk, don’t miss out on spring at Greys Court.
+From discovering what blooms you can spot in the garden, to taking in the wonderful views on the estate walk, don’t miss out on spring at Greys Court.

 Spring on the estate walk

-Discover the wider estate at Greys Court on the estate walk, which takes in the outer areas of this peaceful place.
-Through woodland and fields, discover wonderful views across the rolling Chiltern Hills and find signs of spring, such as daffodils and wild flowers popping up along the route.
+Discover the wider estate at Greys Court on the estate walk, with wonderful views across the rolling Chiltern Hills and find signs of spring, such as daffodils and wild flowers popping up along the route.

-Be careful to stick to the main pathways and not trample through any areas where flowers are appearing, this helps keep the scenery looking its best for all the visitors coming through.
+Be careful to stick to the main pathways and not trample through any areas where flowers are appearing, this helps to protect the flowers and to keep the scenery looking its best for other visitors.

 Spring in the walled gardens

 The gardens start looking full of life at this time of the year.
-We've planted a mix of over 12,000 spring bulbs throughout the estate this year
+We've planted a mix of thousands of spring bulbs throughout the estate this year - with 7,000 planted in the Cromwellian garden.

-The patchwork of spring bulbs appearing, opposite the maze, is a scene not to be missed.
-The design of the planting of the bulbs was inspired by the patchwork quilt in Lady Brunner’s bedroom, making for a unique display of blooming spring flowers.
+Opposite the maze, the patchwork of spring bulbs is a scene not to be missed.
+The design of the planting of the bulbs was inspired by the patchwork quilt in Lady Brunner’s bedroom, making for a unique display of blooming spring flowers, changing throughout the season.

-Bluebells normally start to appear around April, although there are many factors that will determine specifically when they appear fully!
+Bluebells normally start to appear around April, although there are many factors that will determine when they appear fully.
+We will be updating our social media pages with the bluebell's progress, so have a look before you visit us to see the bluebells at their best.

 The Spinney Woods at Greys Court becomes home to a carpet of this beautiful flower, making for an impressive view when looking back on it from the estate walk.

-Some of the bluebells have been severely damaged in recent years as people have been trampling through them to get a good photo.
-Please will all visitors to the bluebell woods keep to the marked out path through the middle, so this spectacular sight can stay looking spectacular for years to come.
+To protect the bluebells, please could all visitors to the bluebell woods keep to the marked out path so this impressive sight can stay looking spectacular for years to come.

 Discover a taste of spring indoors in the Cowshed tea-room as they will be serving seasonal dishes, and where possible using fresh produce from the Kitchen Garden that is within the walled gardens.